Responsive Menu

 3 Strategies for Migraine During Vacation

 Having a migraine during vacation is not the way anyone imagines things.
-When planning your trip you envision making memories, relaxing, or taking on a new challenge.
+When planning your trip, you envision making memories, relaxing, or taking on a new challenge.
 A migraine should not steal any of those from you.
-I can think back on moments from several trips where I found myself secluded in my dark hotel room while others went out on an excursion.
-Because of those moments, I do have some anxiety about ruining the fun for myself and others.
-This list could help prevent or manage a migraine attack so it doesn’t steal all the time.
+I can reflect on moments from several trips where I found myself secluded in my dark hotel room while others went on an excursion.
+Because of those moments, I am anxious about ruining the fun for myself and others.
+This list could help prevent or manage a migraine attack so it doesn’t always steal.

 Migraine During Vacation: Personal Experience